-The main supermarkets, which not only sell food etc but often cheap bedding and towels and sometimes electricals too, are Sainsbury’s, Tesco, Asda, Morrisons and Waitrose.
+The main supermarkets, which not only sell food etc., but often cheap bedding and towels and sometimes electricals too, are Sainsbury’s, Tesco, Asda, Morrisons and Waitrose.

 [back to top]

 Yes, the Career Development and Employment Service is part of Student Services, located on the first floor of the Tower Building.
 They can help with everything from finding a part-time job or volunteering opportunity, to brushing up your CV and planning what to do after you graduate.
 This only applies if you have a Tier 4 visa.